tferrari92/automate-all-the-things/README.md

 9. When it's done, the access file will be exported as an artifact.
 You'll find it in the pipeline run screen.
 Download it to see the URL and credentials.
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/UtZyCCe.png"> </p>

-10. You can now access the ArgoCD UI, where you should find one application running but in an "unhealthy" state.
+10. You can now access the ArgoCD UI, where you should find one application running but in an "Progressing/Unhealthy" state.
 This is because we haven't built our app and pushed it to DockerHub yet.
 Let's take care of that next.

 <!-- 12.
 You might get a warning saying "This pipeline needs permission to access a resource before this run can continue".
 Click on "View" and "Permit". -->
 <!-- 9.
 Rename the pipeline to "deploy-argocd".
 On the Pipelines screen, click on the three-dot menu to see the Rename/move option. -->